 On the wedding day, Achumichu ritual is performed followed by Ara Antar (bride and groom sit facing each other with a cloth in between).
 The priest circles the couple 7 times with a string.

 Oil lamps are lighted and prayer is followed by an exchange of rings by the couple.
 During Haath Borvanu, the groom's hands are dipped in a glass of water, milk was thrown on his shoes, and only after accepting gifts and money, the seven strands binding the couple are removed.

 Buddhist wedding is more of a family affair.
 There are no feasts and matching of horoscopes in a Buddhist marriage.
 The couple along with family members visit the temple and seek blessings from the monks.

 Form of Marriages in India

-Vedic system recognizes various forms of marriage in India.
-These Forms of marriage are Brahmana, Daiva, Arsha (of the Rishis), Prajapatya, Gandharva, Rakshasa, Asura and Pisacha.
+The vedic system recognizes various forms of marriage in India.
+These Forms of marriage are Brahmana, Daiva, Arsha (of the Rishis), Prajapatya, Gandharva, Rakshasa, Asura, and Pisacha.
 Marriage is termed as 'vivah' in Hindi.
 In Hindu marriages, Saptapadi defines the legal validity of the marriage.